 This is defined as the student failing to be present in his assigned class or non-class area, except by permission.
 Identification of violators of this rule must, primarily, originate with classroom teacher or adult aide.
 Principals determine truancy.
 When the student is referred to the unit office for truancy, said student is judged excused or unexcused or truant by the unit principal.
-Truancy/Unexcused absences from class will result in lack of credit for the class period missed and may result in the loss of driving privileges.
+Truancy will result in the loss of credit for the class period missed and may result in the loss of driving privileges.